jkordek1/Man-Don-t-Get-Angry-Board-game/README.md

 More information about the game can be found at the [wiki page](https://en.wikipedia.org/wiki/Mensch_%C3%A4rgere_Dich_nicht).

 ## Project idea
-Idea of the project is to create an electronic version of the game to help promoting STEM education.
+Idea of the project is to create an electronic version of the game to help promoting STEM education (and to have some fun of course).

 ## Main features